Difference Between Dividends Ex-Date and Record Date

 - Dividend ex-date is much more important when it comes to buy or sell of that particular stock, and it affects the dividend benefits from that stock.
 The record date is only a date, from which the management of the company would get to know the list of the shareholders who will receive the latest announced dividend.

 - On Dividend Ex-date, stock prices get adjusted downwards by the amount of dividend announced.
 But the stock price on record date won’t be affected by the amount of dividend announced by the management.

 |Basis||Dividends Ex-Date||Record Date|

-|Meaning||The ex-dividend date is set by the stock exchange.
-To get the dividend of a particular company, the stock should be bought by the investor by this date.||By this date, the name of the investor should be in the books of the company to get the dividend benefit of that company.|
+|Meaning||The stock exchangeStock ExchangeStock exchange refers to a market that facilitates the buying and selling of listed securities such as public company stocks, exchange-traded funds, debt instruments, options, etc., as per the standard regulations and guidelines—for instance, NYSE and NASDAQ. set the ex-dividend date.
+To get the dividend of a particular company, the stock should be bought by the investor by this date;||By this date, investor’s name should be in the books of the company to get the dividend benefit of that company.|

 |Announced by||Stock Exchange / 2 days prior to the record date.||Board of Directors of the Company|